dhruvsavsani007/Assembler/README.md

 # Assembler

-Hello guys here I created Assembler using python for CPU Morris Mano[exclude I/O Instructions](I design this CPU also please checkout)
+Hello guys here I create Assembler using python for CPU Morris Mano[exclude I/O Instructions](I design this CPU also please checkout)

 For use this assembler...